davecheney/gophercon2018-performance-tuning-workshop/1-welcome/1-welcome.md

 This isn't a lecture, it's a conversation.
 We'll have lots of breaks to ask questions.

-If you don't understand something, or think what you're hearing is incorrect, please ask.
+If you don't understand something, or think what you're hearing not correct, please ask.

 [0]: https://golang.org/dl/#go1.10.3
 [1]: https://graphviz.gitlab.io/download/#Windows